Pachacuti: Sources

 Inca history was transmitted through oral traditions, quipu cords, and pictographic representations, and had several versions and historiographical genres, mainly the "life history" and "genealogical" genres.
 The main sources for Pachacuti's reign are the colonial chroniclers Pedro Sarmiento de Gamboa and Juan de Betanzos: the latter based his account on the "life history" genre, transmitted within each Inca rulers' panaka (descent group), and the former, whose work was authenticated by Inca descent groups in Cusco, drew from a compilation of different sources, whose structure was taken from the life history genre.
 Life histories were compiled at the Sapa Inca's death, and were kept by the ruler's panaka on quipus put near Inca royal mummies.
 Pachacuti's life history started with the Chanka attack and ended with the emperor's death and the short poem attributed to him.

 Juan de Betanzos

 The colonial chronicler Juan de Betanzos based his telling of Pachacuti's reign on the Inca "life history" of Pachacuti, along with other minor Incan sources.
 Betanzos translated his indigenous wife's telling of Inca history and was familiar with Andean notions of memory.
 Generally considered reliable, the chronicler had, however, manipulated Pachacuti's epic to insert Yamqui Yupanqui, his wife's ancestor, at the place of Amaru Yupanqui and Tupac Yupanqui.
 The goal of Betanzos' wife, Angelina Yupanqui, was to access higher legitimacy within Cusco society by claiming her ancestor to have been Pachacuti's initial choice for succession.
-While most chroniclers found Pachacuti's main wife to have been from the Choco and Cachona ayllus, Betanzos, in order to conform the royal couple to Inca ideals of legitimacy, wrote she was the emperor's sister.
+While most chroniclers found Pachacuti's main wife to have been from the Choco and Cachona ayllus, Betanzos, to conform the royal couple to Inca ideals of legitimacy, wrote she was the emperor's sister.

+Sarmiento de Gamboa

+Pedro Sarmiento de Gamboa (c.
+1530–1592) was a Spanish explorer and historian who wrote History of the Incas in 1572.
+Commissioned by the Viceroy of Peru, he collected information from Inca nobles and witnesses to document the history, rulers, religion, and society of the Inca Empire.
+Although his work remains one of the most important sources on the Incas, historians recognize that it was written partly to justify Spanish colonial rule.